SreeramAdari/intro-pandas-/README.md

-This Files Contains Basic Python Pandas FIles
+This files contains basic Python Pandas fIles
-We Use Basic Pandas Commands For Undustanding
+We use basic Pandas Commands for undustanding